balajeetm/balajeetm.github.io/_posts/2017-03-12-tnut-reverse-linked-list-pocket-finale.markdown

 This is no different from a singly linked list isn't it?
 It's in fact more closer to its unidirectional constraint.<br>
 Let's assume the human train of a large number of humans, say 100, is going in one direction.<br>
 Now if I suddenly ask it to move in the opposite direction, what do you think they would do?<br>
-Would we move the first person to last position and vice versa?<br>
+Would we move the first person to last position, vice versa and so on...?<br>

 That would take really long, won't it?<br>
+Instead...<br>
-Instead, each person would just flip direction individually, don't you think?<br>
+each person, I believe, would just flip direction individually, don't you think?<br>

-So, what exactly does flipping directions mean, it means flipping the link between nodes.<br>
+So, what exactly does flipping directions mean?<br>
+**It means flipping the link between nodes.**<br>

 That's it.
 See, a better analogy and the links are flexible now.<br>
 But remember

 ```
 A train is as valid a linked list as a human dominoes.
 So based on the problem statement use the right one.
 Learn to grow beyond the analogies.
+Spread thy wings!
 ```

 What more?
 This is exactly our problem statement as well.<br>